-Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Coming Soon!
-A new lesson is in the works!
+Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Living & Nonliving Are plants alive?
+Students make observations of plants in order to identify their needs and that they are, in fact, living things.
 K-LS1-1 Observe and communicate that animals (including humans) and plants need food, water, and air to survive.
 Animals get food from plants and other animals.
 Plants make their food and need light to live and grow.
 Lesson 2 Plant Needs: Water & Light How do plants and trees grow?
 Students investigate to determine the basic needs of plants.
 They observe to identify ways young plants resemble the parent plant and how the plant changes as it proceeds through its life cycle.
 K-LS1-1 Observe and communicate that animals (including humans) and plants need food, water, and air to survive.
 Animals get food from plants and other animals.
 Plants make their food and need light to live and grow.
 K-LS1-2(MA) Recognize that all plants and animals grow and change over time.
 Lesson 3 Animal Needs & Changing the Environment Read-Along Why would you want an old log in your backyard?
 Students obtain evidence of living organisms by virtually keeping watch of a log and the living things that visit it.
-K-ESS3-3 Communicate solutions to reduce the amount of natural resources an individual uses.
+K-ESS2-2 Construct an argument supported by evidence for how plants and animals (including humans) can change the environment.